Be Omni-channel, be on the right side of retail history

 - Bloomreach, which according to Fortune magazine is the only AI for commerce company leading the AI revolution, offers a basket of solutions starting from SEO for product catalogue, to personalisation.

-So the move from offline to online, the move from your basement shop to a Magento or Shopify shop needn’t be a tumultuous one.
-SaaS-based ecommerce analytics, segmentation, tracking and personalization softwares have given you the ability to understand customers better than you would have, had you stayed offline.
+So the move from offline to online, the move from your basement shop to a Magento or Shopify stores needn’t be a tumultuous one.
+SaaS-based e-commerce analytics, segmentation, tracking and personalization softwares have given you the ability to understand customers better than you would have, had you stayed offline.

 Omni-channel distribution is better than being an indie retailer with a single store, simply because that’s what your customers expect from you!